 Related Reading: What Women Want In A Modern Relationship

-How to live with chiraptaphobia
+How to live with chiraptophobia

 If you are suffering from this type of disorder, make sure that you have an open conversation with your loved one regarding this and talk to a counselor as well.
 Practicing breathing exercises and mindfulness techniques may also help relax your nerves and handle the situation better.

-7. Omphalophobia – the fear of belly buttons
+7. Omphalophobia – The fear of belly buttons

 Curious about the different kinds of phobias other than the fear of falling in love?
 We’ve got one word for you: omphalophobia.
 It is a type of specific phobia.
 Specific phobias are the ones with a persistent fear that focus on a particular thing rather than a broad spectrum.